HalfCodedPrince/hot_cold_rain/canon/eras/06_middle_cadence_disjunction_1050_1200.md

 - Council’s prestige = **paper without teeth** beyond the bay.

-**Leads into:** Hundred Crowns paralysis on the Ord side; Contract Ports along Sar; later religious-political fractures set the stage for Mutation Day centuries on.
+**Leads into:** Free Cities paralysis on the Ord side; Contract Ports along Sar; later religious-political fractures set the stage for Mutation Day centuries on.